The Strike (Seinfeld): Production

 Festivus was based on a holiday created by writer Dan O'Keefe's father, Daniel, though several aspects with no basis in the real holiday were added.
-These include the aluminum pole and the December 23 observance (the real Festivus had no firm date and was held spontaneously).
+These include the aluminium pole and the December 23 observance (the real Festivus had no firm date and was held spontaneously).
 Frank Costanza actor Jerry Stiller dragged the aluminum pole at Michael Richards's suggestion.
 The Human Fund was conceived by writer Jeff Schaffer and based on Christmas cards the Seinfeld staff would receive from Castle Rock.

 To enhance the ugliness of Gwen's "ugly" side, the crew had actress Karen Fineman wear a prosthetic behind her lip and put bits of tissue inside her nose to make it appear bigger.

 The Human Fund is the name of an actual organization based in Cleveland, Ohio established in 2005, eight years after the episode's airing.
 The organization drew its name from the episode.